-Fatty liver disease itself usually causes no symptoms.
-But it raises your risk of developing liver inflammation or scarring (cirrhosis).
-It's also linked to an increased risk of liver cancer, heart disease and kidney disease.
+Fatty liver disease usually doesn't cause symptoms.
+But it raises your risk of developing swelling or scarring in the liver, a condition called cirrhosis.
+It also increases your risk of liver cancer, heart disease and kidney disease.

-Fatty liver disease may even play a role in the development of type 2 diabetes.
-Once you have both conditions, poorly managed type 2 diabetes can make fatty liver disease worse.
+Fatty liver disease may even play a role in type 2 diabetes.
+If you have both conditions and your type 2 diabetes isn't managed well, it can make fatty liver disease worse.

 - Take steps to reduce high blood pressure.